 The Field Service Reality

-Our analysis of 13,175 customer service calls from 45 home services contractors over 7 months revealed a harsh truth: field service professionals work with their hands, not their phones.
+Our analysis of 130,175 customer service calls from 45 home services contractors over 7 months revealed a harsh truth: field service professionals work with their hands, not their phones.
+Industry data shows 60% of companies say labor shortages affect job completion—there's no time to answer phones when you're short-staffed.

 Plumbers are under sinks with water running.
 Electricians are in breaker boxes where safety protocols prevent phone use.
 HVAC technicians are on roofs installing condensers.
 You physically cannot answer your phone during most of your workday.